 Dr. Bregman grew up in Toronto and completed her Bachelor’s degree in Psychology at the University of Western Ontario.
 She then completed a Bachelor of Vision Science and her Doctor of Optometry degree, graduating with honors, from the Nova Southeastern College of Optometry in Florida.
 Upon graduation she received the ‘Johnson & Johnson Vision Award of Excellence in Contact Lens Patient Care’ for her demonstration of skillful knowledge within the contact lens field.
 Throughout her education she gained extensive knowledge to diagnose and treat various ocular diseases and co-manage ocular surgeries such as cataracts.
 While training through clinical externships she practiced under skilled opthalmologists specializing in Cataracts, Glaucoma, Retina and Oculoplastics.
 Dr. Bregman was inducted into the Beta Sigma Kappa honor society, a membership awarded to those who achieve academic excellence.
 Membership to the Gold Key International Society was also awarded to Dr. Bregman for her outstanding leadership, scholarship and value to the class, college and profession.
 While practicing back in Canada, Dr. Bregman completed further education in the Myopia Control, completing the ‘MiSight’ Certification to offer additional treatment options to the growing epidemic within the pediatric population.
 In her spare time you may find Dr. Bregman walking around the community, spending quality time with family or skiing the slopes.

 Dr. Hatch has worked part time in clinical practice for over 20 years, and part time in research for over 15.
 She completed her optometry degree (1987) and Masters of Science (1994) at the University of Waterloo.
 She is an Assistant Professor in the Department of Ophthalmology at the University of Toronto, and has been involved in research projects at Toronto Western Hospital over the past 15 years.
-Dr. Hatch was an Associate Optometrist at Toronto Eye Clinic, and left the team in August 2022.
+Dr. Hatch was an Associate Optometrist at Toronto Eye Clinic, and left the team.
 Toronto Eye Clinic wishes the very best to her in all her endeavours.

 Dr.Rosa Yang attended Queen’s University, where she obtained her Bachelor of Science degree.
 She then completed her Doctor of Optometry at the University of Waterloo.
 During her training, she interned at various clinics in Canada and in USA, including the Houston Eye Associates in Texas, where she worked closely with ophthalmologists specializing in cataract, glaucoma, and corneal diseases.
 Driven by her interest in contact lenses, Dr.Yang pursued a post-graduate residency program in Cornea and Contact Lenses at the University of Waterloo, and gained experience in myopia (nearsightedness) and keratoconus management.
 During her residency, she also worked as a lecturer and a clinical supervisor for the school.
 She had presented at various conferences and received first place for her clinical poster at the most recent Global Specialty Lens Symposium (GSLS).
 Dr. Yang was an Associate Optometrist at Toronto Eye Clinic covering for another Associates’ maternity leave, and left the team on in 2021.
 Toronto Eye Clinic wishes the very best to her in all her endeavours.